IDA-HumanCapital/fife/docs/user_guide.md

 ### Configuration Parameters

 You may customize many parameters such as the maximum share of a feature that may be missing and the share of individuals to reserve for model evaluation.
 You can find an example configuration file, readable with any text editor, in the [FIFE GitHub repository](https://github.com/IDA-HumanCapital/fife).
+You can also view a list of parameters and descriptions by executing `fife --h` or `fife --help` in an Anaconda prompt.
 FIFE accepts the following parameters:

 ##### Input/output
 DATA_FILE_PATH; default: `"Input_Data.csv"`; type: String